QuinAsura/quinasura.github.io/_posts/articles/2015-07-21-Path-planning-trajectory-tracking.md

 author: sibi_sank
 comments: true
 share: true
+excerpt: "Incorporating a little artificial intelligence"
 title: Playing around with A* to incorporate trajectory tracking
 tags: [Artificial-Intelligence, A_star,A*,Path-planning,trajectory-tracking]
 ---

 #Path planning
-*Need for path planning
+* Need for path planning
-*Search methods
+* Search methods
-*A_star is the king of search and heuristic
+* A_star is the king of search and heuristic
-*Links to videos showing the thing in action edx AI course by UC-Berkeley
+* Links to videos showing the thing in action edx AI course by UC-Berkeley

 #Kinematically feasible paths
-*code
+* code
-*weights assigned to nodes
+* weights assigned to nodes

 #Putting the entire thing together
 *Future plans we plan to make an entire swarm